puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/scheduling-eviction/topology-spread-constraints.md

   Before Kubernetes v1.30, the `minDomains` field was only available if the `MinDomainsInPodTopologySpread` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) was enabled (default since v1.28).
-In older Kubernetes clusters it might be explicitly disabled or the field might not be available.
+In older Kubernetes clusters it might be explicitly or the field might not be available.
   {{< /note >}}

   - The value of `minDomains` must be greater than 0, when specified.